sciencemediacenter/DataCollection/datasets/smc_story_metadata.md

 <h1>
-  Dataset: SMC Story Metadata
+  Dataset: SMC Story Data
 </h1>

 ## About <a name = "about"></a>

-This dataset contains the basic metadata for all stories of the Science Media Center.
+This dataset contains the basic metadata  and content for all stories of the Science Media Center.
 ## Access <a name = "access"></a>

 For a general overview of how to query the data, you can find help [here](../README.md)